supertestnet/statechainjs/README.md

 StatechainJS implementation

 - There is 1 operator and the bitcoins are held in a regular 2 of 2 multisig address
-- Key handling: the operator temporarily stores his private key in a variable called `recovered_privkey` and overwrites it with `null` after signing the user's transaction.
+- Key handling: like Mercury, the operator deletes his private key after every transfer and only stores partial recovery data, giving the rest to the latest holder.
+Unlike mercury, an HSM is not used.
+Instead, the operator temporarily stores his private key in a variable called `recovered_privkey` and overwrites it with `null` after signing the user's transaction.
 Note that this may leave the private key in RAM until overwritten by new data.
 - Absolute timelocks: just like Mercury, statechainjs uses absolute timelocks, though adding support for relative timelocks is on the "to do" list
 - No lightning integration